 We are the first London College to actively encourage under-represented groups to consider a career in the screen industries, providing free skills training, employment packages, and financial support to assist with courses and qualifications across a variety of industry sectors and grades.
-From production carpenters and costumiers to 3D animators and line producers, you could work as, for example:

 The training through our Creative Academy Hub gives you a valuable insight into the careers available in the creative sector.
 In addition to the academic curriculum, the hub can enhance your career opportunities with funding for driving lessons, first aid training, and masterclasses.